usememos/dotcom/content/docs/getting-started/tags.md

 ## Creating a New Tag

-To create a new tag, follow these steps:
+There are two ways to create new tags:

-1. **Inline Tag Creation**: In your memo's content, use the format `#tag` and add a space after the tag name.
+- **Inline Tag Creation**: In your memo's content, use the format `#tag` and add a space after the tag name.
 For example, type `#programming/java` and then press the spacebar.

-2. **Creating Tags in the Tag List**: You can also create multiple tags quickly by clicking the "+" button in the tag list.
+* **Creating Tags in the Tag List**: You can also create multiple tags quickly by clicking the "+" button in the tag list.
 This is a convenient method, especially when you need to create several tags at once.

 ## Deleting a Tag